bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 Parameters required to use RADIUS Authentication:

 user_verify_class (in the Authentication section)
-    If you want to list ``RADIUS`` here, make sure to have set up the other parameters listed below.
+    If you want to list :paramval:`RADIUS` here, make sure to have set up the other parameters listed below.
     Unless you have other (working) authentication methods listed as well, you may otherwise not be able to log back in to Bugzilla once you log out.
-    If this happens to you, you will need to manually edit :file:`data/params` and set user_verify_class to
+    If this happens to you, you will need to manually edit :file:`data/params` and set :param:`user_verify_class` to
-    ``DB``.
+    :paramval:`DB`.

 RADIUS_server
-    The name (and optionally the
-    port) of your RADIUS server.
+    The name (and optionally the port) of your RADIUS server.

 RADIUS_secret
     The RADIUS server's secret.

 RADIUS_NAS_IP
     The NAS-IP-Address attribute to be used when exchanging data with your RADIUS server.
 If unspecified, 127.0.0.1 will be used.

 RADIUS_email_suffix
     Bugzilla needs an e-mail address for each user account.